 CNGC shall aggregate all billings for services under the CIS program due and payable by the industrial customer and submit a single monthly billing to said industrial customer.

-Within two (2) business days following receipt of payment from customer, CNGC, as agent for the customer, will make payment to the various third party service providers.
+Within two (2) business days following receipt of payment from customer, CNGC, as agent for the customer, will make payment to ENA.
 CNGC has no obligation, real or implied, to make payment for services provided to the customer until payment is received from said customer.

 In the case of late or non-payment by the customer, CNGC will, without accepting responsibility for the customer’s debt, use reasonable efforts to assist Supplier in resolving any issue or conflict that has resulted in the late or non-payment.